(127) Questioning neo-Darwinism: our identity crisis

 The funny thing was, though, that the candidate’s name was Gosse!)

-In his medical column from The Daily Telegraph of September 1999, Dr James le Fanu dissented with the opinion of his alternating columnist, Professor Steve Jones, that "Everyone not determined to stay ignorant believes in evolution."
+In his medical column from The Daily Telegraph of September 1999, Dr James le Fanu dissented with the opinion of his alternating columnist, Professor Steve Jones, that

-Dr le Fanu would argue the reverse and added that the more he understood even: the most elementary aspects of human biology, "the less compelling I find Darwin’s theory of natural selection."
+Dr le Fanu would argue the reverse and added that the more he understood even: the most elementary aspects of human biology,

+He found it very difficult for natural selection to account for human body hair ceasing to grow beyond a certain length when head hair will grow up to a metre long.
 Likewise it did not seem to him to: explain virtually any unique aspect of the human organism – the size of the brain, the positioning of the sexual organs, the prominence of the female breasts, the delicacy of the nails and so on.

 He concluded: